Command Pattern Tutorial

 define design pattern

-3. In the Define Design Pattern dialog box, specify the pattern name Command.
-Keep the file name as is.
-Click OK to proceed.
+3. In the Define Design Pattern dialog box, specify the pattern name as Command.
+Keep the file name as is and click OK to proceed.

 name pattern

-In this section, we are going to apply the command pattern in modeling a document editor.
+In this section, we will apply the command pattern to model a document editor.

 3. Right-click on the class diagram and select Utilities > Apply Design Pattern... from the popup menu.